In this tutorial, I will cover the $gte and $lte operators in MongoDB.

 }

-We have successfully found all drones whose prices are greater than equal to 60000.
+We have successfully found all data where the “price” value is greater than or equal to 60000.

 Using $lte Operator